A massive storm brings tornadoes to the South and a blizzard threat to central U.S.

 "There's essentially no one traveling right now," said Justin McCallum, a manager at the Flying J truck stop at Ogallala, Nebraska.
 He said he got to work before the roads were closed, but likely won't be able to get back home Tuesday.
 "I can see to the first poles outside the doors, but I can't see the rest of the lot right outside.
 I'll probably just get a motel room here tonight."

-"It will be a busy week while this system moves across the country," said Marc Chenard, a meteorologist at the National Weather Service's headquarters in Maryland.

-The weather is part of the same system that dumped heavy snow in the Sierra Nevada over the weekend before moving east.
+The weather is part of the same system that dumped heavy snow in the Sierra Nevada and western U.S. in recent days.

-In northern Utah, a tour bus crashed Monday morning as snow and frigid temperatures blanketed the region.
-The bus flipped onto its side in Tremonton after the driver lost control while switching lanes, the state's Highway Patrol said in a statement.
-The Highway Patrol said 23 passengers were injured, including some seriously.

-The storm system was expected to move into the Northeast and central Appalachians with snow and freezing rain by late Wednesday, forecasters said.
-In the south, the storm was expected to move into southwest Mississippi, bringing risks of flooding.
+The northern Rocky Mountains are predicted to get over a foot of snowfall, a boon to ski resorts that dot the range.
+But in Utah, search and rescue crews on Tuesday located the body of a skier who had gone missing at Solitude Mountain Resort a day earlier as snow continued to blanket Utah and the state's ski resorts throughout the Wasatch Range.

+Salt Lake County law enforcement told KSL-TV the skier, a 37-year-old man, had been found dead Tuesday morning.
+The skier, who they did not name, was last seen on a chairlift in the afternoon and reported missing around 7 p.m.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.